 There aren’t many full-sized hot-swappable keyboards on the market.
-60% and TKL keyboards dominate this niche.
+60%, 65%, and TKL keyboards dominate this niche.
 But Glorious offers its modular mechanical keyboard in three sizes and one of those is full size.
-The keyboard features excellent build quality and solid RGB backlighting.
-ABS keycaps is a negative but at least you can swap them.
+The keyboard features excellent build quality, and solid RGB backlighting.
+ABS keycaps are a slight quirk, but at least you can swap them.

 This keyboard ships with brown mechanical switches but is compatible with any Cherry MX, Gateron, and Kailh switches.
 If you don’t want any preinstalled switches, check out the barebones edition of this keyboard.
 Just watch the price because the barebones version can be more expensive than the regular one.